TheArtSite

 A slider, sometimes called a trackbar control, consists of a bar that defines the extent or range of the adjustment and an indicator that shows the current value for the control...

-Sliders can rendered by specifying a range
+Sliders can rendered by specifying a range type on an

-input
+input element.

-You can make use of the has-box-indicator
+You can make use of the has-box-indicator class replace the

 default indicator with a box indicator, furthermore the slider can be wrapped

-to display the input vertically.
+with a div using is-vertical to display the input vertically.

-Note: To change the length of a vertical slider, the input
+Note: To change the length of a vertical slider, the input width

-and div
+and div height.

 Dropdown